-Auditors must provide an overview of current and/or previous employment, relevant to the water industry.
+Auditors are asked to provide an overview of current and/or previous employment, as it is relevant to the water industry.
 This is summarised in the application and further evidenced with the submission of a brief Curriculum Vitae (CV) for each employee nominated as an auditor.
 The CV must contain employment dates and details of the relevant work conducted.

-IPART requires auditors to have at least 5 years of experience in the water industry, either employed directly in the water industry or being a consultant to the water industry.
+IPART requires auditors to have at least 5 years' experience in the water industry, either employed directly in the water industry or being a consultant to the water industry.